eightball270/DHCP-Relay-Configuration/README.md

 2. Client PCs
 3. Access Point and Client Wireless devices*

-*) optional if creating a WLAN network, but can be replaced with a regular LAN (Client PCs)
+*) optional if creating a WLAN connection, but can be replaced with a regular LAN (Client PCs)

 ## Configuration Completed
 1. Divide into 4 vlans on the router and switch